jnozzi/cocoadev.com/markdown/NSFileManagerHelp.md

 }

-This works if I un-comment the [itemsInPathToOpen addObject:@"path"]; so my error lies in how I am attempting to fill up my itemsInPathToOpen array from General/NSFileManager 'manager' instance?
+This works if I un-comment the [itemsInPathToOpen addObject:@"path"]; so my error lies in how I am attempting to fill up my itemsInPathToOpen array from NSFileManager 'manager' instance?

 Any help?
 This has been eluding me all day.
 Thanks.